franciskafieh/obsidian-list-modified/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Use this template if reporting a bug
+about: Thank you for contributing!
+Please use this template when reporting a bug
-title: "[BUG] Your Issue Title Here"
+title: "[BUG] "
 labels: ''
 assignees: ''

 ---

-**First Steps**
+## First Steps
-- [ ] I've ensured that the issue does not already exist by [using the search issues feature](https://github.com/franciskafieh/obsidian-list-modified/issues?q=search+issues+here)
+- [ ] I've ensured that the issue **does not already exist** by [using the search issues feature](https://github.com/franciskafieh/obsidian-list-modified/issues?q=search+issues+here)
 - [ ] I've read the documentation (see [the README](https://github.com/franciskafieh/obsidian-list-modified#readme))

-**Describe the bug**
+- [ ] I'm on the latest release of obsidian-list-modified
+- [ ] I've tried disabling any other plugins that may cause conflicts (recommended)

+## Describe the bug
-Please provide a clear and concise description of what the bug is.
-If applicable, provide a screenshot.
+Please provide a clear description of the bug.
+If applicable, provide screenshots.

-**Expected behaviour**
-What do you expect to happen?

-**To Reproduce**
+## Expected behaviour
+What should happen instead?

+## Reproducing
+### My setup
+- **What device are you on?**
+- **What sync service are you using? (if relevant to bug)

-Steps to reproduce the behavior:
+### Steps to reproduce bug
+Can you pinpoint when/why this bug happens?
-1. Go to '...'
+1.
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Additional context**
-Add any other context about the problem here.
+## Additional info?